gajus/hdinf/README.md

-# dinf
+# hdinf

-dinf (duration in format) parses duration information from human-readable format into an arbitrary format.
+hdinf (human-duration in format) parses duration information from human-readable format into an arbitrary format.

 ## Motivation